Frequently Asked Questions

 Can my family come visit me?
 When can they come visit me?

-Yes, they may visit every Thursday during Family Dynamics from 5:00 p.m. – 7:00 p.m.
+Yes, they may visit every Thursday (except holidays) during Family Dynamics from 5:00 p.m. – 7:00 p.m.
 If an individual is accepted into treatment on a Wednesday, family may visit beginning the following Thursday.
 Education is lead from 5:00 p.m. - 6:00 p.m. with visitation following from 6:00 p.m. - 7:00 p.m.
 If special circumstances require visitation, special arrangements may be made with approval from the treatment team.

 Does Hope House provide detox services?